What have we learned so far?

 Projects recognise the economic/social/political roles, rights, entitlements, responsibilities, obligations and power relations assigned to men and women but work around existing gender differences and inequalities.

 Projects adopt gender-sensitive methodologies (a gender analysis is undertaken, gender-disaggregated data are collected, gender-sensitive indicators are integrated in monitoring and evaluation, etc.) to address gender differences and promote gender equality.

 Projects facilitated a ‘critical examination of gender norms, roles, and relationships; strengthened or created systems that support gender equity; and/or questioned and changed gender norms and dynamics’ (Muralidharan et al., 2015: V).

-Different approaches to gender were explored in a “writeshop” with representatives from four BRACED projects.22 Projects differ in the extent to which they recognise gender-based differences, target needs related to gender, aim to transform gendered power relations and monitor and evaluate gender-related outcomes.
-The spectrum of approaches to gender (see above figure) ranges from gender-aware interventions to gender-transformative ones, while others aim to inform and modify development projects using approaches that are grounded in the local culture and that can be adapted to the regional context.
-For example, the participatory gender training for community groups implemented as part of the BRACED-Anukulan project in West Nepal aims to sensitise both farmers and field staff on gender norms, roles and relations.
+Different approaches to gender were explored in a “writeshop” with representatives from four BRACED projects.27 Projects vary in the extent to which they recognise gender-based differences, target needs related to gender, aim to transform gendered power relations, and monitor and evaluate gender-related outcomes.
+The spectrum of approaches to promoting gender equality (see Figure 2) ranges from gender-aware interventions to gender-transformative ones.

 In Myanmar women have traditionally been responsible for looking after the home and children, and excluded from accessing economic opportunities, but self-help groups are changing that.
 Across the country, women are joining these groups to increase their knowledge and skills, save and borrow money and become empowered.